 After the investigation, the dean shall ask the Academic Personnel Committee to review the complaint in order to determine whether in its view formal proceedings to consider discipline or dismissal of the faculty member should be instituted.
 The committee may ask the dean or the appointed investigator to further investigate the complaint.
 If the committee recommends that formal proceedings should be initiated, it will formulate a statement of the issues with reasonable particularity of the grounds proposed for discipline or dismissal and action will commence under the procedures that follow.

 If the Academic Personnel Committee recommends against formal proceedings, it must notify the president in writing within five working days of the grounds for its recommendation and of the nature of any minority opinion within the committee.
 The president, after considering a recommendation of the committee favorable to the faculty member, may decide that a formal proceeding should nevertheless be undertaken.
-In this case, the president or his or her representative who is an employee of the College will formulate the statement of the issues and action will commence under the procedures that follow.
+In this case, the president or his or her representative who is an employee of the University will formulate the statement of the issues and action will commence under the procedures that follow.

-The formal proceedings will commence with a communication addressed to the faculty member by the dean of the faculty or his or her representative who is an employee of the College, providing the faculty member with the statement of the issues.
+The formal proceedings will commence with a communication addressed to the faculty member by the dean of the faculty or his or her representative who is an employee of the University, providing the faculty member with the statement of the issues.
 The communication will also state that if the faculty member requests, the Academic Personnel Committee will meet with the faculty member (i.e., only members of the Academic Personnel Committee, the faculty member, and any appointed investigator) in an effort to resolve the issue.
 The communication should also inform the faculty member that he or she may request a hearing (i.e., as in item 6 below) to help determine whether the Academic Personnel Committee will recommend that he or she should be disciplined or removed as a result of the issues stated.
 The dean will assure that the faculty member has a copy of these procedures, which will be included in the Faculty Handbook.